-Khotyn is town of 11,000 population on the Dniester River in Chernivetska Oblast, southwest Ukraine.
+Khotyn is the town of 11,000 population on the Dniester River in Chernivetska Oblast, southwest Ukraine.
 It serves as the rayon (county) center for over 30 villages, with a combined population of 70,000.

 Khotyn has a rich cultural history in painting, ceramics, woodworking, weaving, song, and dance.
-The 50-year old rayon-supported Khotyn Art School is one of three cultural schools that educates the area’s young people and perpetuates the tradition of having a strong creative culture.
+The 50-year-old rayon-supported Khotyn Art School is one of three cultural schools that educates the area’s young people and perpetuates the tradition of having a strong creative culture.

 Art classes are not provided in the academic schools, so pupils who want to pursue their artistic interests and talents must attend an afternoon or evening class at the art school.
 Children ages 6 – 15 from Khotyn and the rayon villages attend classes in painting, sculpture, and drawing at the school, for which their families pay approximately $2.25 a month.

 The school currently has a single outhouse, with a hole in the floor serving as the toilet, and no convenient hand washing sink.
 The outhouse is approximately 45 feet from the school door.
-There has never been an indoor toilet for the school building.
+There has never been an indoor toilet in the school building.

-A winter trip to use the outhouse involves putting on coat, gloves, and hat to brave the often -5 to -20 degree Fahrenheit weather.
+A winter trip to use the outhouse involves putting on a coat, gloves, and hat to brave the often -5 to -20 degree Fahrenheit weather.
 It also involves opening and closing the school building door at least twice, letting in the cold winter air.
 And then there is the process of actually using the outhouse in those temperatures.